Bread Dad

 • Lightly beat the eggs.

-• Stir eggs, bananas, cake mix and butter together.
+• Stir mashed bananas, melted butter (or oil), eggs and cake mix together.

 • Pour finished batter into a nonstick bread pan.
 Smooth out the top of the batter within the bread pan.